ligolang/verdaccio-package-download-metrics/README.md

-# verdaccio-ligo-registry-download-metrics
+# verdaccio-download-metrics

-> Store download metrics of a package
+> Store download metrics of a package.
+Originally written for Ligo registry

 ---